HidayaMohamed/Deliveroo_backend/README.md

 | `@customer_required`      | customer       | Customer routes |
 | `@admin_courier_required` | admin, courier | Shared routes   |

-The user's role is automatically embedded in the JWT token via the `additional_claims_loader` in `extensions.py`.
+The user's role is automatically embedded in the JWT token.
 The decorators verify the claim on each request.

 ---